 Keep in mind that, while your project may fit in a long term line of research, reasonable objectives for your summer project need to be stated, and will be evaluated.

-3. Procedures/Process/Work plan/Methodology/Method of Analysis
+3. Procedures/Process/Work plan/Methodology/Method of Analysis and Schedule/Time table

 This section should describe project activities in detail; describe the sequence, flow, and interrelationship of activities; and present a reasonable scope of activities.
 If appropriate, a schedule or timetable may be incorporated within the narrative or included as a separate attachment.
 The case should be made in this section that the methods and procedures are familiar to the applicant and are appropriate for the purpose or objectives already described.
 If established methods or procedures cannot serve the project, describe how modifications will enable you to overcome shortcomings in existing approaches.
 Methods of analysis should be clearly explained.